solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 #### State and Configuration

 State may be also used to optimize processing configuration values.
-In [previous section](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial/tutorial/03-concepts#configuration) "format" option was read during each collection.
+In the [previous section](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial/tutorial/03-concepts#configuration) "format" option was read during each collection.
-We could read it only once during `Load()` and store in context.
+Alternatively, we could read it only once during `Load()` and store in context.

 Example:
 ```go